 No, there is no sugar in cacao.
 All our cacao is 100% pure.

-You can of course add sweetener in your cacao drink to your taste.
-We can advise honey, maple syrup, coconut blossom sugar or unrefined cane sugar.
+You can of course add something sweet to your cacao drink.
+In that case we can advise honey, maple syrup, coconut blossom sugar or unrefined cane sugar.

-As a comparison a kg of 70% chocolate blend contains 300gr sugar (the other 30%).
-We believe too much food is pre-sweetened and processed.
-You can always add sweetener to your taste, but not take it out :-).
+As a comparison a kg of 70% chocolate contains 300gr sugar (the other 30%).
+We believe too much food is over-sweetened and processed.

 A delicious treat (for example during a diner) is per person: 10gr cacao, 50ml hot water, dash of maple syrup, cayenne, cinnamon or cardamom >> blend into a thick frothy drink and serve as a small energy booster.